We asked teachers around the country about their most memorable and favourite gifts. Here are our ten best ideas for homemade teacher gifts.

-Homemade gifts are a wonderful way to show your child’s teacher how much their support and care has meant to the whole family.
-But, as we all know, the end of term can be a frantic time, and trying to come up with a thoughtful quality gift whose creation won’t cause a complete meltdown from child (or indeed parent!) can be a challenge.
+But we also know that the end of term can be a frantic time, and trying to come up with a thoughtful quality gift whose creation won’t cause a complete meltdown from child (or indeed parent!) can be a challenge.

-We asked a whole host of teachers what they appreciated most in the gifts they received, and these were the three most commonly shared responses:
+To answer this question, we went to the source!
+We ventured out in search of teachers and asked what they appreciated most in the gifts they received.
+These were the three most commonly shared responses:

 And when preparing gifts, don’t forget to consider who else has supported your child this year.
 From teaching assistants to catering staff, and cleaners to receptionists, the school community is a finely tuned machine with so many keyworkers coming together to support our children every day.
 It’s lovely to remember those in the background as well, even if just in a very small way.